danny-avila/LibreChat/docs/general_info/breaking_changes.md

+---
+title: ⚠️ Breaking Changes
+weight: -10
+---
-# ⚠️ Breaking Changes ⚠️
+# ⚠️ Breaking Changes

 > **Note:**
 **If you experience any issues after updating, we recommend clearing your browser cache and cookies.**